 As the modal appears, it fades in.
 Whatever button is pushed, it fades out again.
 What’s wrong with this animation?
 Fading between hidden and visible isn’t helpful to understand what’s happening on screen, other than in underlining that an object is being shown and hidden.

 You might be thinking “C’mon, what is there to understand?
 It’s a modal.
 It’s being hidden, and shown!”.
 Yes, but—the user is also triggering an action.
 Rather than only morphing between states, we can use motion to reinforce what action is being triggered by the user.

-Here’s is a simulation of action driven animation being applied to the same modal:
+Here’s is a simulation of action-driven animation being applied to the same modal:

 Now, how is this better than the previous animation?
 Try to ignore for the moment the aesthetics of the two.
 What we want to focus on is this: what does the second animation convey that the first one does not?

-In the first example, with state driven animation, we use two different animations: fading in, and fading out.
+In the first example, with state-driven animation, we use two different animations: fading in, and fading out.
 Clicking Cancel and clicking Do it both triggers the fade out animation.
 In other words, the only thing we’re differentiating between is the states of the modal: hidden vs. visible.

 Contrarily, in the second example we’ve got three different animations, and we differ between the two actions by playing different animations depending on the chosen option.
 On Cancel, we clearly show that the modal is being cancelled by scaling it down and fading it out, sending it back to where it came from.
 When the affirmative action is selected (Do thing), we do the opposite: scale it up and fade it out, bringing it closer to the user.
-In other words, we’re not only differentiating between states, but how you travelled between those states, i.e., what actions were performed.
+In other words, we’re not only differentiating between states, but how you travel between those states, i.e., what actions are being performed.